uwrit/leaf-docs/docs/administration/datasets.md

 3. Copy/paste or type out your SQL statement.
 Make sure the green arrows on the left light up to confirm you're returning all expected columns.

+!!! info
-> Note: you don't need to do anything special to find a particular cohort of patients; just make a plain SQL statement to find ***any*** cohort.
+    You don't need to do anything special to find a particular cohort of patients; just make a plain SQL statement to find ***any*** cohort.
 Leaf will automatically wrap your SQL in a Common Table Expression and filter it to relevant patients for you.

 ## Adding New Datasets
 If you've successfully added the `Basic Demographics` dataset and can see data returned in the `Patient List` screen in the Leaf user interface, you're off to a great start.
 Inevitably though you'll likely want to allow users to add more datasets beyond demographics.